TylerWStroud/UserCreatedQuiz/README.md

 Basic object manipulation practice.
-User runs the program and, in the terminal, selects which menu option to run.
+User runs the Driver.java program and, in the terminal, selects which menu option to run.

 1. Add a question to the quiz
 2. Remove a question from the quiz